|

 T. Tubrum

 : Causes chronic infection with little inflammatory reaction.
+Clinical manifestations: The course of

 the disease is chronic.
 The lesion manifests with yellowish